-This set of Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “Preparation of Amines – 2”.
+This set of Class 12 Chemistry Chapter 13 Multiple Choice Questions & Answers (MCQs) focuses on “Preparation of Amines – 2”.

 1. Which of the following reagents cannot be used to convert ethanenitrile to ethylamine?

 Explanation: Nitriles on reduction with lithium aluminium hydride or catalytic hydrogenation or with Na(Hg)-ethanol produce primary amines.

 2. How many more carbon atoms are present in the amine formed from the reduction of a nitrile, than in the nitrile itself?

 Explanation: The -CN group of the nitrile is reduced to -CH2-NH2 group.
 This means that the parent carbon chain of the amine has one more carbon than the parent chain of the nitrile.
 However, the total number of carbons in both compounds is same as one of the carbon in nitriles is present in the cyanide group.

 3. The reduction of phenyl isocyanide with H2 and Ni catalyst gives a/an _________